PECOS-packages/PECOS/docs/user-guide/numpy-interop.md

 ## Semantic differences from NumPy

 The PECOS array layer is NumPy-*compatible*, not NumPy-*identical*.
-Two deliberate or known divergences matter in practice.
+One deliberate divergence matters in practice.

 ### Basic slicing returns copies, not views